parasharabh/ngx-http-client-service/projects/ngx-http-client-service/README.md

                         };

       return this.ngxHttpClientService.get(pathParams, httpOption);

-          // This is just to provide an example on how other http calls might look. return this.ngxHttpClientService.put(pathParams, body, httpOption);
+      // This is just to provide how other http calls might look.
+      //return this.ngxHttpClientService.put(pathParams, body, httpOption);
-      return this.ngxHttpClientService.post(pathParams, body, httpOption);
+      //return this.ngxHttpClientService.post(pathParams, body, httpOption);
-      return this.ngxHttpClientService.delete(pathParams, httpOption);
+      //return this.ngxHttpClientService.delete(pathParams, httpOption);
   }
 }
 ```